Donate

 Is There a Prize?

 Yes!
-The winning submission will earn a $10,000 prize, which will be shared equally between the student who authored the note and the journal that selected it for publication.
-If NCLA receives a sufficient number of qualified entries, second and third-place prizes will also be awarded in the amount of $5,000 and $2,500, respectively, to be split equally between the author and the journal that selected the note for publication.
+The winning submission will earn a $10,000 prize, shared equally between the student author and the journal that selected it for publication.
+If NCLA receives a sufficient number of qualified entries, second- and third-place prizes of $5,000 and $2,500 will also be awarded, divided equally between the author and the publishing journal.

 Who Is Eligible?

-NCLA will accept only notes, comments, or articles written by a J.D. or LL.M. candidate at an accredited law school in the United States and selected for publication (but not yet published as of June 1, 2024) by a law review or similar journal at an accredited law school in the United States.
-Actual publication of the note, comment, or article will be a condition of receiving the prize funds.
+NCLA will accept only notes, comments, or articles written by a J.D. or LL.M. candidate at an accredited U.S. law school and selected for publication (but not yet published as of June 1, 2025) by a law review or similar journal at an accredited law school.
+Actual publication of the piece will be required to receive prize funds.

 What Is a Student Note?